ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 # Acknowledgments
 {: numbered="no"}

-The following individuals were helpful in shaping this document: Ben Kaduk, John Mattsson, Jim Schaad, Ludwig Seitz and Göran Selander.
+The following individuals were helpful in shaping this document: Ben Kaduk, John Mattsson, Jim Schaad, Ludwig Seitz, Göran Selander and Peter van der Stok.

 The work on this document has been partly supported by the EIT-Digital High Impact Initiative ACTIVE.